Biologics can provide an effective, generally safe treatment for ankylosing spondylitis (AS).

 Some people may refer to these drugs as biopharmaceuticals or biologic medical products.
 Although they are often expensive, they can help reduce symptom severity and prevent disease progression.

-This article discusses what biologics are, how they work, and who should potentially avoid them.
+This article explains biologics in more detail, including how they work and who should potentially avoid them.

 The immune system is a complex structure comprising cells, proteins, and organs that work together to help keep the body healthy.

-Biologics work by blocking receptors for these two protein types, thereby preventing the immune system’s inflammatory response.
-By doing this, they reduce AS symptoms, help prevent damage to the joints, and lessen the likelihood of further complications associated with AS.
+This helps reduce AS symptoms, prevent damage to the joints, and lessen the likelihood of further complications associated with AS.

-Currently, there are three main types of biologics that doctors use in AS management:
+There are currently three main types of biologics that doctors use in AS management:

 - TNF inhibitors